-- renovation and restoration at Meadow Brook Hall - a third parking structure - housing facilities to expand the number of beds on campus - the identification of potential building sites - a research and development park - · a new humanities facility
+- renovation and restoration at Meadow Brook Hall - a third parking structure - housing facilities to expand the number of beds on campus - the identification of potential building sites - a research and development park - · a new humanities facility areas were recently completed.

-Several upgrades, renovations and technological improvements to various classrooms, laboratories and common areas were recently completed.
 Primary laboratories to receive extensive renovation were in chemistry, biology, physics, and art and art history - all programs that have experienced large increases in student enrollment or are key components of Oakland's biomedical and health care academic offerings.